FREQUENTLY ASKED QUESTIONS

 Disclaimer:

 This website is created for educational purposes only and does not provide any professional advice of any kind.
 Professional advice can only be given with a full understanding of a client’s unique personal situation.
 Accordingly, any recommendations, advice, or information provided on this website should be viewed within the context of general information and education.
-If you require additional advice or guidance, we recommend you contact us through the contact link(s).
+If you require additional advice or guidance, we recommend you contact us through the contact form above.

 Under Section 107 of the copyright act 1976, allowance is made for fair use for purposes such as criticism, comment, news reporting, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.